BBT-DeFi/Tokenization-Template/Staking Token/truffletest/readme.md

 bug found:
-1.If user remove stake before admin set the dividend, their reward will be zero. solved by either one of these two options
+1.If user remove stake before admin set the dividend, their reward will be zero. solved by either one of these two options:
-    1.require that dividendIn100Scale has changed once. create new mapping of tracking the change 2.require that dividendIn100Scale >= 0.
+    Done 1.require that dividendIn100Scale has changed once. create new variable of tracking the change of dividend.
+    Unused 2.require that dividendIn100Scale >= 0.
 But this has a flaw that sometimes, dividend can be 0 too.

 Test cases (feel free to add if you have any new test case.